ASPP/pelita/_sources/running_player.txt

 layouts instead of the default big ones.
 You can easily define your own layout in a file and load it into the game with::

-   $ ~/pelita/pelitagame --layoutfile my_test_layout.txt /home/student/my_player.py BFSPlayer,BasicDefensePlayer
+   $ ~/pelita/pelitagame --layoutfile my_test_layout.txt /home/student/my_player.py FoodEatingPlayer,SmartRandomPlayer

 A layout file looks like this: